- James Stevenson, Accredited Wellbeing Coach and Positive Psychologist -

-Are you interested in exploring 5 years to live goals?
-What's appealing to you about this?
+Are you interested by the idea of 5 years to live goals?

 As an accredited coach and positive psychologist I ask questions that allow my clients to think in new ways.
 Using time in this way can provide a new and helpful perspective.